hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_docs.md

 * `(code)/(code)` (as a path) is a nonsense... you would not be able to write `(1 + 1)/(2 * 2)`

 [16:26:07](#KFD8xyzdVqWaXIUdt32bOJrCpmVCKhl3SzLltQdOJoY) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
-And I don't have any fears Ì†ΩÌ∏â  I have nothing against `word/(index + 1)`.
+And I don't have any fears üòâ  I have nothing against `word/(index + 1)`.
 I was requesting it in Rebol to be implemented years ago...
 I just see also the dark sides.
 Occasionally.

 [16:26:09](#VuNl7lNOr3BD0jH_3djnddVcIoxyRa8HvyvzZO6mzBM) <GiuseppeChillemi (GiuseppeChillemi)>:
 I see, but if there could be a solution, I think it's whort trying to find it.

 [16:27:16](#PzqCKMx-dhl5MRrS2_DqlCoU4H4Upcik8g2FN2p4sVI) <Oldes (@oldes-556aec4015522ed4b3e131da:gitter.im)>:
 Every solution has its price and sometimes the price is too high.
-But go ahead and make a wish Ì†ΩÌ∏â
+But go ahead and make a wish üòâ

 [16:37:26](#qHFnEk9l7yGKGknzjad_DiLYuxIo239eoCua9IZSEY4) <GiuseppeChillemi (GiuseppeChillemi)>:
 @Oldes
 > `(code)/(code)` (as a path) is a nonsense... you would not be able to write `(1 + 1)/(2 * 2)`

-/(code)/(code) could be the road to this but how to make it without disturbing refineents Ì†ΩÌ∏â Also, I think it is now time to move elsewhere, I propose [red/red](https://gitter.im/red/red)
+/(code)/(code) could be the road to this but how to make it without disturbing refineents üòâ Also, I think it is now time to move elsewhere, I propose [red/red](https://gitter.im/red/red)

 [16:37:51](#uMfzxhrsH3zJLidNQrSxB8tacA_jMmrRbWFuGquxNd0) <GiuseppeChillemi (GiuseppeChillemi)>: